bitnine-oss/AgensGraph-Extension/README.md

     * Link it to the JIRA ticket it duplicates.
 * If the issue seems clearly obsolete and applies to issues or components that have changed radically since it was opened, resolve as Not a Problem
 * If the issue doesn’t make sense – not actionable – resolve as Invalid.
-* If it’s a coherent issue, but there is a clear indication that there is not support or interest in acting on it, then resolve as Won’t Fix.
+* If it’s a coherent issue, but there is a clear indication that there is no support or interest in acting on it, then resolve as Won’t Fix.

 Code Style Guide
 ----------------------